 Acne occurs when the pores of the skin get blocked with oil, dead skin or bacteria.
-Each pore of the skin opens to a follicle.
+A follicle is the opening of each skin pore.
 This follicle is made up of hair and sebaceous glands.
 This is an oil gland which releases sebum or oil which travels up the hair, out of the pore and onto the skin.
 It causes blackheads, whiteheads and pimples.
-Although acne isn’t a life threatening condition, it can be painful and affect the confidence of a person which causes emotional distress.
+Although acne isn’t a life-threatening condition, it can be painful and affect the confidence of a person which causes emotional pain.
 Additionally, it also causes permanent physical scarring.
 Acne mostly begins occurring in teenagers who attain the age of puberty.

 Symptoms of acne